Women who embrace their sexuality are feared and demonized. Is it because they compel us to confront our own unease with sex as a society?

 A 2016 National YouGov poll revealed 44 percent of young Americans are open to participating in non-monogamous relationships.
 And according to another 2017 study, one in seven adults have participated in a threesome.
 Additionally porn searches for kinkier terms like ‘submission,’ ‘spank,’ and ‘bondage’ among others, have increased by nearly 40 percent in women.

-So why are we still scoffing in disgust at women who choose to embrace their sexuality in a way that deviates from outdated ideals of housewives politely fornicating for the purpose of procreation?
+And yet, we still collectively reel in disgust at women who choose to embrace their sexuality in a way that deviates from outdated cultural ideals.
+(Read: women are not allowed to enjoy sex.)

 Much of the public slut-shaming of Miley Cyrus for choosing to pose semi-nude featuring a strap-on in a 2016 shoot with controversial photographer, Terry Richardson, came from other women, while public figures like Slutwalk ambassador Amber Rose and actor Emily Ratajkowski endure near-constant criticism for their unapologetically confident attitudes to their own body image and sexual identity.